lab-cosmo/sphericart/docs/src/index.rst

 The theory behind this efficient implementation is detailed in this `paper <https://arxiv.org/abs/2302.08381>`_.

-The core library is implemented in C++ with OpenMP parallelism, and it provides APIs for C, Python (NumPy), PyTorch and JAX.
-The torch and JAX implementations provides fast spherical harmonics evaluations on GPUs using CUDA.
+The core library is implemented in C++ (with OpenMP parallelism) and CUDA.
+It provides APIs for C, Python (NumPy), PyTorch and JAX.
+The torch and JAX implementations provide fast spherical harmonics evaluations on GPUs.

 A native Julia package is also available.